The Mexican Runner: NESMania

-In this manner TMR made steady progress through the NES library, streaming it all live on Twitch.
+In this manner Kusielczuk made steady progress through the NES library, streaming it all live on Twitch.
 Around April 15, 2016 near game #395 (Might and Magic Book One: The Secret of the Inner Sanctum) a modification to the self-imposed rules became necessary when he learned that another runner was also attempting a full completion of the NES library, but using extra outside help with hints and spoilers, which greatly reduced play time.
-At this point, TMR decided that he was willing to accept outside help in order to be able to compete on gaming speed and be the first to finish the complete NES library.
+At this point, Kusielczuk decided that he was willing to accept outside help in order to be able to compete on gaming speed and be the first to finish the complete NES library.

 The NESMania project attracted attention from the video game press, both when nearing and after completion.
-When the project was nearing completion, Kotaku reported how The Mexican Runner had to spend 91 hours playing Miracle Piano Teaching System, where the winning condition was learning how to play the piano.
-In an interview with the Mexican publication LevelUp, TMR explained that despite being a musician, learning how to play the piano was challenging as the game's difficulty continuously increased the required coordination between the two hands, demanding ever more skill.
+When the project was nearing completion, Kotaku reported how Kusielczuk had to spend 91 hours playing Miracle Piano Teaching System, where the winning condition was learning how to play the piano.
+In an interview with the Mexican publication LevelUp, Kusielczuk explained that despite being a musician, learning how to play the piano was challenging as the game's difficulty continuously increased the required coordination between the two hands, demanding ever more skill.
 This was the game that took the longest completion time.
 On February 21, 2017, a few days before the finale, Nintendo Life noted that the project took over 3000 hours of game play time and the final game would be Super Mario Bros.
-3. Also just two days before the finale, Waypoint of Vice Media noted how TMR found Ikari Warriors to be one of the most punishing games and required using save states on an emulator in order to practice, discovering glitches and other speedrunning techniques along the way.
-After the final streaming on February 26, 2017 of Super Mario Bros.
-3, a game chosen for its popularity in order to end NESMania on a high note, Kotaku again reported on the finale, noting The Mexican Runner's celebratory song accompanied by guitar performed by himself.
+3. Also just two days before the finale, Waypoint of Vice Media noted how Kusielczuk found Ikari Warriors to be one of the most punishing games and required using save states on an emulator in order to practice, discovering glitches and other speedrunning techniques along the way.
+After the final streaming on February 26, 2017, of Super Mario Bros.
+3, a game chosen for its popularity in order to end NESMania on a high note, Kotaku again reported on the finale, noting Kusielczuk's celebratory song accompanied by guitar performed by himself.